pr0x1ma-byte/cybersecurity-struts2/README.md

 ## Instructions

-This project uses the Maven build system:
-* When modifying source: mvn package (create .jar)

 To simply run the webapp:
 * java -jar ms-cybersecurity-1.jar (uses embedded Tomcat)

+If you want to modify this source, the project uses the Maven build system:
+* When modifying source: mvn package (create .jar)